timmknight/timmknight.github.io/_posts/2016-01-17-what-is-NaN-in-JavaScript?.md

 title:  "What is the NaN type in JavaScript"
 date:   2016-01-17 19:18:00
 description: Understand exactly what NaN is and how to check for it
+disqus: true
 ---

 Unsurprisingly NaN stands for not a number, so I'm sure you can guess what it is supposed  to represent.
 There are however, a few oddities when it comes to NaN so it's not as simple as it seems at first glance.
 Time to head into the JavaScript console and check NaN out in a bit more detail.

 {% highlight javascript %}